apache/paimon/docs/content/how-to/creating-tables.md

 Tables created in Paimon [catalogs]({{< ref "how-to/creating-catalogs" >}}) are managed by the catalog.
 When the table is dropped from catalog, its table files will also be deleted.

 The following SQL assumes that you have registered and are using a Paimon catalog.
-It creates a managed table named `MyTable` with five columns in the catalog's `default` database, where `dt`, `hh` and `user_id` are the primary keys.
+It creates a managed table named `my_table` with five columns in the catalog's `default` database, where `dt`, `hh` and `user_id` are the primary keys.

 {{< tabs "primary-keys-example" >}}